Where and when is the poster session?

-ASSUME THAT YOUR POSTER HAS BEEN ACCEPTED.
 Nanobiotechnology is a multidisciplinary field, therefore research from medicine, engineering, public health and the basic sciences are all relevant topics for presentation at this symposium.
-The theme of the symposium is Translating the Promise of Nanoscience from Laboratory to Development, which means that research from a variety of disciplines is appropriate.
-If for some reason your poster is determined NOT to be appropriate for presentation, someone from INBT will contact you.
+The theme of the symposium is Cancer: The Big Picture, which means that research from a variety of disciplines is appropriate.
+You will be contacted by INBT regarding your poster ONLY if it is determined NOT to be appropriate for presentation.

 How big should my poster be?